jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (2)
 (3)
 (4)
-(5) For the purpose of providing a superannuation fund or retiring allowance for members of the Commission, sums by way of subsidy or contribution may from time to time be paid into any superannuation scheme which is registered under the Superannuation Schemes Act 1989.
+(5) For the purpose of providing a superannuation fund or retiring allowance for members of the Commission, sums by way of subsidy or contribution may from time to time be paid into any retirement scheme (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013).
 (6)

 ### 11 Associate members
 (1) The Minister may from time to time appoint any person to be an associate member of the Commission.
-(1A) Subsection (1) applies despite section 28(1)(b) of the Crown Entities Act 2004.
+(1A) Subsection (1) applies despite section 28(1)﻿(b) of the Crown Entities Act 2004.
 (2) An associate member shall be appointed only in relation to a matter or a class of matters to be specified in that member's notice of appointment, and for such period, not exceeding 5 years, as is specified in that notice.
 (3) Subject to subsection (4), an associate member shall be deemed to be a member of the Commission for the purposes of the performance or exercise of any function, duty, or power of a member of the Commission under this Act or any other Act; and except where this section or the context otherwise requires, a reference in this Act or in any other Act to a member of the Commission must be construed as including a reference to an associate member.
 (4) An associate member may attend and vote only at a meeting of the Commission relating to the matter or class of matters specified in that member's notice of appointment (including a meeting relating to matters incidental to the matter or class of matters so specified).